LaunchPadLab/lp-components/docs.md

 ## blurDirty

-A function that returns an HOC to wrap a `redux-forms`-controlled input.
+A function that returns an HOC to wrap a `redux-form`-controlled input.

 If the input is pristine, this HOC replaces the passed `onBlur` with an empty function.
 This prevents the form from being re-validated unless its value has changed.